AbdulWasayWk/Debridify/README.md

 **A stremio extention that uses real debrid and jackett for torrent search and streaming**

+The Production ENVs should be like so:
-ENV file should be like:
+(The production ENV file name will be .env.docker)

 > PORT="7000"
 > LOG_TO_FILE="false"